 About 100 guests from 36 countries met on the XVIII.
 MetaSystems Distributor Meeting (DM) in November to exchange experiences and to get to know new trends and developments at MetaSystems.

 - Package Size

-The RUNX1 gene, located on chromosome 21q22.3, is crucial for the establishment of definite hematopoiesis and the generation of hematopoietic stem cells in the embryo.
-The most common translocations involving RUNX1 are the t(8;21) RUNX1T1/RUNX1 in AML and t(12;21) ETV6/RUNX1 in ALL, both associated with a more favorable diagnosis.
+The RUNX1 gene, located on chromosome 21q22.1, is crucial for the establishment of definite hematopoiesis and the generation of hematopoietic stem cells in the embryo.
+The most common translocations involving RUNX1 are the t(8;21) RUNX1T1/RUNX1 in AML and t(12;21) ETV6/RUNX1 in acute lymphoblastic leukemia (ALL), both associated with a more favorable diagnosis.
 More than 40 different translocation partners have currently been identified making the RUNX1 break apart probe a valuable tool in molecular cytogenetics.

 - Acute Myelogenous Leukemia (AML)